IAmAnubhavSaini/OpenPatents/README.md

 13. OpenPatent encourages you to also build a prototype so that Novelty, Invention and Usefulness can be killed with a single stone; thus making a future patent application futile.
 14. One of the higher goals of OpenPatents is to make Intellectual Property Laws useless and convert effectivey, any book on IP Law and it's practice, into a pillow or heavy paperweight.
 15. It's a common effort, so participate in freeing the future.
-16. Goal: Thwart patent trolls.
+16. Goals: Thwart patent trolls.
+Stop vague patents from seeing day of light.

 What prompted it?